jbollden/blog-bldn-se/content/post/me-becoming-a-certified-scrum-professional.md

 ## What now?

 Being a CSP might mean more to me than it does to those around me.
-With an organisation such as Scrum Alliance saying backing up my knowledge and approving my application I feel more confident that I know my art of Scrum.
+With an organisation such as Scrum Alliance backing up my knowledge and approving my application I feel more confident that I know my art of Scrum.
 This added confidence has already made ripples in my work.